Epistimio/orion/docs/src/developer/ci.rst

 relevant contributors will be alerted.

 The workflow described above is also executed daily to detect any break due to change in dependencies.
-When releases are made, the workflow is also executed and additionaly publish the release to PyPi_ and Conda_.
+When releases are made, the workflow is also executed and additionally publish the release to PyPi_ and Conda_.

 .. _codecov: https://codecov.io/